-To explore the influence of catch uncertainty on the base model we developed two alternative catch history scenarios by modifying some of the coefficients used to derive the catch series.
-As explained above in the sections Discard fractions and discard ratios and Methods used for estimating discards by the fillet and discard fleets, we developed state-specific discard fractions and discard ratios (shown in Table 5) with which to estimate the discard series for the fillet and discard fleets, based on data from the West Coast Groundfish Observer Program (WCGOP).
+To account for discarded Arrowtooth Flounder in the base model catch reconstruction we developed state-specific discard fractions and discard ratios (shown in Table 5) with which to estimate the discard series for the fillet and "discard" fleets, based on data from the West Coast Groundfish Observer Program (WCGOP), as explained above in the sections Discard fractions and discard ratios and Methods used for estimating discards by the fillet fleet and "discard fleet".
 During the years when the WCGOP data were regularly collected (2002-2015), the coefficients were quite variable from one year to the next.
 Assuming this variability reflects uncertainty in the average values for the coefficients in years prior to 2002 provides a mechanism for choosing low and high coefficient values that are representative of the uncertainty underlying the discards.

-We calculated the standard deviations of the logits of the discard fractions on a state-specific basis and used these to derive discard fractions to represent the lower and upper 25th percentiles of the distribution of the average of the logit(discard_fraction) values.
+We calculated the standard deviations of the logits of the discard fractions on a state-specific basis and used these to derive discard fractions to represent the lower and upper 25^{th} percentiles of the distribution of the average of the logit(discard_fraction) values.
 The derived average discard_fractions were as follows: